 In this section, the data obtained as a result of the interviews regarding the identification of dimensions and the components of consumer acculturation have been analyzed.
-For consumer acculturation, the main subjects were extracted after doing the interviews and with regard to the texts of the interviews
+For consumer acculturation, the main subjects were extracted after doing the interviews and with regard to the texts of the interviews.
+A sample of extracted themes are illustrated in Table 1.

-A sample of extracted themes are illustrated in Table 1. - 11 sumple of extracted memos are mastrated in Tuole 1.
 Table 1.
-A sample of identified themes in consumer acculturation Text of the interview The identified theme 1 We are so proud of our cultural background.
-Therefore, using domestic products such as Using domestic products in alignment with Iranian clothes equals respecting the culture and civilization of our country. respecting the culture foreign products.
-3 For instance, the local and traditional costumes of Iranian ethnic groups should be retained as one of the symbols of national identity and cultural heritage due to their diversity of color and materials
+A sample of identified themes in consumer a cculturation Text of the interview The identified theme 1 We are so proud of our cultural background.
+Therefore, using domestic products such as Using domestic products in alignment with Iranian clothes equals respecting the culture and civilization of our country. respecting the culture 2 The more liberated the culture is in the individual, the more wiling he/she will be toward the foreign products.
+Cultural liberation 3 For instance, the local and traditional costumes of Iranian ethnic groups should be retained as one of the symbols of national identity and cultural heritage due to their diversity of color and materials Necessity of producing and consuming local costumes as the cultural heritage 4 People who have higher ethnicity are more loyal to their own culture and their customs and do Regarding your own culture and customs